Home Photos Video FAQ Green Comps Neighborhood Contact

 The home has an infrared sauna.
 The black panels on the walls emit infrared (IR) energy, which is absorbed directly by the body.
 It works via a completely different heat transfer mechanism than standard saunas.
 So, don't ask how hot it gets.
 Temperature is the wrong metric!
 Two main advantages of the infrared sauna are that it can use less electricity to make you hot/sweat, and as a result, can get to a warm enough state to use faster.
 We generally pre-heat the sauna for 25 to 30 minutes, but it feels warm enough to start removing clothing after only about 5 minutes, even if the basement starts cold.

-This sauna has 9 panels totaling about 2.5kW.
+This sauna has 10 panels totaling about 2.9kW.
 This is noticeably less power consumption than typically is required for normal resistive heater saunas.
-Also, the system was planned so that at least 2, if not 3 more 300W panels could still be added, if you find it's not currently hot enough for you.
-The sauna is only a couple years old, and Northern Lights still sells the same panels on their website.
+Also, the system was planned so that at least 1, if not 2 more 300W panels could still be added, if you find it's not currently hot enough for you.
+The sauna is only 4 years old, and Northern Lights still sells the same panels on their website.
 I've used them for two homes now.

 The sauna is also remote-controlled as part of the home automation system, so you can ask Siri or Alexa to turn it on for you before you leave work, or while just coming home on your bike ride!